Dreading Mother's Day? 5 Reasons It Needs to Be Gone for Good

 3. We Neglect Our Mothers Most Days

 I couldn't wait to have babies.
 I love helping women to become mothers as a delivery nurse.
 I love the tiny joys that come with being a mother.
-Who doesn't love baby snuggles, that short period of total dependence, kissing boo-boos, being a mom taxi, comforting their failures, and watching them excel?
+Who doesn't enjoy baby snuggles, that short period of total dependence, kissing boo-boos, being a mom taxi, comforting their failures, and watching them excel?

 Unconditionally loving moms want nothing in return, other than to have a strong bond with their kids and to be remembered from time to time.
 We want them to ask about our day or our lives and for it not always to be about them.
 These are the little things that children, young and old, should remember to do for their mothers.
 We take for granted the unconditional love and extraordinary things they did for us.
-We can thank them simply by being present and genuinely interested in their lives.
+We can thank them by merely being present and genuinely interested in their lives.

 4. Many Women Will Never Be a Mother or They've Lost Their Mother

 Mother’s Day can leave a bitter taste and reminder of what is no longer or never was.
-There are many special women who were never able to be mothers but longed to be.
+There are many special women never able to be mothers but longed to be.
 How does this day make these women feel about the baby they never held, the children they may have abandoned, the ones they aborted, or the child that was lost too soon?

 What about the children whose mothers have passed?
 Some too soon or some just recently?
-What about the mother who can’t love back, never to be pleased, or is estranged from their children?
+What about the mother who can’t love back, never to be pleased, or estranged from their children?
 There are no cards, flowers, gifts, or even words to honor or console these mothers on this day.

 5. Mother's Day Fans the Fires of Expectation